poetive/sketchbook-cli/README.md

 ```
 sketchbook new
 ```
-Creates new local repository and a remote one on GitHub.
+Creates new local repository and a remote one on GitHub or Bitbucket.

 ### Clone project